 Primaries for party nominations

 August 4: Primary elections.
-This will include a Republican primary for U.S. Senate, both Democratic and Republican primaries in some congressional districts to pick House nominees, a Democratic primary in Roanoke to pick city council nominees and a Democratic primary in Montgomery County to pick a candidate for sheriff.
+This will include a Republican primary for U.S. Senate, both Democratic and Republican primaries in some congressional districts to pick House nominees, and Democratic primaries in six localities to nominate candidates for local office: Arlington County (county board), Chesterfield County (board of supervisors), Harrisonburg (city council), Manassas (city council), Montgomery County (sheriff) and Roanoke (city council).

 General election